 I haven’t been much into machines, in terms of my lifetime.
 There wasn’t much exposure to me – my dad wasn’t into them – I didn’t hang out with any gearheads.
 I’ve always been great behind the controls of most anything that can be steered, but it wasn’t until I moved to Taiwan that I got into engines.
 It was because of motorcycling.

 The first bike I ever bought was the southeast Asian classic Yamaha RXZ (aka Yamaha RZX).
+I spent so long searching for my first bike.
+I wasn’t sure which brand I wanted to get, so I took my time and made sure I was buying the best motorbike for my needs.
+A friend told me that I should head to cleanharleys.com but I eventually found my bike through word of mouth.
+An old friend was selling it so I actually got a pretty good deal in the end.
 It was a 135cc two-stroke that barely weighed more than I do.
 His name was Max, a play off the movie Mad Max, after a friend told me it looked like a rat bike.
 The trouble is, I was (and am) in Taiwan, and the general speed limit in the city is only around 25mph.
 And I, having no experience on two-wheeled vehicles, at all, I drove like a chimpanzee on crystal meth.
 Speed limit is 30mph?
 I’m ripping it at 60mph, down a four-lane road, crowded with scooters, motorcycles, and cars alive.
 Like I had a God damned death wish.

 And maybe I did.
 But that’s a story for another time.

 Four motorcycle accidents that caused me multiple motorcycle crash injuries in my first six months in-country.
 Welcome to Taiwan.
 The worst of it was when a BMW cut across the road and I slammed, head-on, into its rear passenger quarter-panel.
 Sent me flying over the car and into an intersection, tumbling across the asphalt in nothing but a shirt and pair of khakis.
 Khakis I wear, to this very day.